SparkPost/support-docs/support/my-account-and-profile/enabling-two-factor-authentication.md

 # Recovering Access to Account
 In the event that a user has lost or replaced their authentication device while two-factor authentication is enabled, they have a few options to recover access to their account:
-* Reconfigure on a different device or app using orginal 23 character key.
+* Reconfigure on a different device or app using original 23 character key.
 * Enter a backup code into the two-factor log in screen, gain access, then re-configure their two-factor authentication settings.
 * Have an account admin reset their two-factor authentication settings.